Guillaume-favier/ti83python-menulib/README.md

 (sorry if my calculator is in french)

-You can control it with the buttons up, down, numbers, enter, (annul, suppr, trace, graphe return 0 because it's the best place for a quit button)
+You can control it with the buttons up, down, numbers, enter, (annul, suppr, trace, graphe return 0 because it's the best place for a quit button), negative numbers by pressing 2nd and the number.

 ## How to install :